 US Copyright Office, Washington D.C.
 Reg.
 No. 1-8417371641

-The Attagirls feature film screenplay has been adapted as a novel and the book will be published on 1st August 2021.
+The Attagirls feature film screenplay has been adapted as a novel and the book was published on 1st August 2021.

 We are looking for co-production partners for Attagirls,